redhat-developer/lsp4ij/docs/LSPSupport.md

 * `format.onTypeFormatting.clientSide.formatOnCompletionTriggerCharacters` - Specifies the exact characters that should treated as a completion trigger character for purposes of client-side on-type formatting.
 Defaults to the completion trigger characters specified by the language server.
 * Note that there is no configurable scope for completion trigger-based formatting.
 Exactly the type completion trigger character is formatted.
 As above, support for this may vary by language server.

+Note that `FILE` scope is most useful for language servers that do not support range formatting properly or at all, but of course it results in reformatting of the entire file when a corresponding trigger character is typed.
+Usage of `FILE` scope is therefore left to the discretion of the end user.

-For example, the [TypeScript Language Server](./user-defined-ls/typescript-language-server.md) does not support server-side on-type formatting, but client-side on-type formatting is included in its language server configuration template as:
+For example, the [TypeScript Language Server](./user-defined-ls/typescript-language-server.md) does not support server-side on-type formatting at all, but client-side on-type formatting can provide solid incremental formatting of JavaScript and TypeScript source files.
+The TypeScript language server configuration template therefore includes the following default client-side on-type formatting configuration:

 ```json
 {